Doctor of Nursing Practice (DNP)Pediatric Nurse Practitioner Track

 At Baylor University’s Louise Herrington School of Nursing, we strongly believe in setting our students up for success.
 That's why we collaborate with you to identify clinical sites and preceptors for clinical rotations.
 Additionally, clinical placement sites may be potential locations for future employment opportunities upon graduation.
 If you already have a placement site or preceptor in mind, we encourage you to refer them to our placement team to secure.
-Download the DNP-PNP brochure for more information.
+Get your DNP-PNP guide for more information.